petri-labs/mokita/x/superfluid/README.md

 ### Why mint Moki?
 How is this method safe and accurate?

-Superfluid staking requires the minting of MOKI because in order to stake on the Mokisis chain, MOKI tokens are required as the chosen collateral.
+Superfluid staking requires the minting of MOKI because in order to stake on the Mokita chain, MOKI tokens are required as the chosen collateral.
 Synthetic Moki is minted here as a representative of the value of each superfluid staker's liquidity pool tokens.